Nastel/tnt4j-streams/tnt4j-streams-kafka/samples/kafka-intercept-env/manual/readme.md

 ### How to manually integrate Kafka-X-Ray into your Kafka environment

-1. Install Kafka (if not yet), but **NOTE** this guide is written to perform actions on clean instance of Kafka installation - if you already made any changes to your Kafka environment, it **may require some improvisation**.
+1. Install Kafka (if not yet), but **NOTE** this guide written to perform actions on a clean instance of Kafka installation - if you already made any changes to your Kafka environment, it **may require some improvisation**.
 1. Add `tnt4j-streams-kafka-[VERSION]-all.jar` to Kafka class-path:
     1. If you can put files into `<KAFKA_INSTALL_DIR>/libs` dir, then just copy it there.